astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 velocity from its surface works out to be about 10,000 m/s, or around 22,000 mph.

-Given Eq. {eq}'maxheight`, though, one could ask what kind of object might imply an escape velocity at least as big as the speed of light
+Given Equation {eq}`maxheight`, though, one could ask what kind of object might imply an escape velocity at least as big as the speed of light
 $c$?
 Plug in $c$ for $v_i$ and find that if an object has $M/R\geq c^2/2G$, then the escape velocity will be at least the speed of light.